Harry4007/MLOps/README.md

 The primary objective of this project is to automate the deployment of a loan approval classifier model with the following key steps:

 1. **Create a Git repository:**
-   - The project is hosted on GitHub at [https://github.com/Praveen76/CI-CD-Pipeline-using-Docker-for-Loan-Approval-Classifier-Model](https://github.com/Praveen76/CI-CD-Pipeline-using-Docker-for-Loan-Approval-Classifier-Model.git).
+   - The project is hosted on my GitHub

 2. **Implement the API server:**
    - Use a Python web framework such as Flask or FastAPI to build the API server.
 The server should expose an endpoint for serving predictions from the ML model.